20 Best Natural Skin Care Ingredients for Your Beauty Routine - Dr. Axe

 • The majority of skin care and beauty products, including cleaners, moisturizers, anti-aging serums and scrubs, use inorganic compounds and petroleum-based gels as their foundation.
 Mineral oils are not naturally harvested from plants.
 When an ingredient is made with chemicals, it actually clogs your pores.
 Your skin loses its natural ability to expel toxins, which leads to increased acne and signs of aging.

-• A few harmful chemicals that are used in store-bought products include parabens (used for preservation), synthetic colors (derived from petroleum or coal tar sources), fragrance (which is associated with allergies and respiratory distress), toluene (which is also used to dissolve paint) and sodium lauryl sulfate (which can cause kidney and respiratory damage).
+• A few harmful chemicals that are used in store-bought products include parabens (used for preservation), synthetic colors (derived from petroleum or coal tar sources), fragrance (which is associated with allergies and respiratory distress), toluene (which is also used to dissolve paint) and sodium lauryl sulfate (which can cause kidney and respiratory damage, as shown in animal research).

 • Putting chemicals on your body limits your skin’s natural healing processes.
 Your body’s immune system, the health of your eyes and your respiratory system can be damaged by unhealthy chemicals and additives.
 Also, many of these chemicals are skin irritants, leading to red, dry, flaky skin.